One match stood between Praggnanandhaa and the World Chess Championship final.

 The moment that defined Praggnanandhaa’s standing in world chess came in September 2023 at the FIDE World Cup in Baku, Azerbaijan.

 The World Cup is a knockout tournament of 206 players.
-Praggnanandhaa navigated the bracket to reach the semifinals, where he faced Magnus Carlsen, the 16-time world number one and the most decorated player in modern chess.
-He beat Carlsen 2-0 in the classical games of their semifinal.
-Carlsen was eliminated from the tournament he had come to dominate in previous years.
+Praggnanandhaa navigated the bracket to reach the final, where he faced Magnus Carlsen, the 16-time world number one and the most decorated player in modern chess.

-In the final, Praggnanandhaa met Carlsen again, by bracket seeding.
-Carlsen won the two classical games.
-The match went to a rapid tiebreak, and Carlsen won that too.
+In the final, Praggnanandhaa won the first classical game.
+Carlsen fought back to win the second, leveling the match.
+The match went to rapid tiebreaks, and Carlsen won those too.

 Praggnanandhaa finished second at the World Cup.
 He received a place in the 2024 Candidates Tournament.
 He was 17 years old when he sat across from Carlsen in that final, already one of the best players in the world, still two years away from being legally allowed to vote.